A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

 GameCritix Preview Verdict

-Dragonkin: The Banished enters a crowded genre, but it does so with confidence and genuine innovation.
+Dragonkin: The Banished enters a crowded genre, but does so with confidence and genuine innovation.
 The Ancestral Grid alone signals a willingness to rethink long-standing ARPG conventions, while shared city progression and cooperative systems suggest a game designed for community-driven longevity.

 After a year of Early Access refinement, the upcoming 1.0 release feels less like a debut and more like a culmination — one that could position Dragonkin as a serious contender among modern action-RPGs.